Article

 Claudius (born Tiberius Claudius Drusus) was the son of the famous Drusus the Elder, the younger brother of Germanicus, and thus the uncle of Caligula.

-For Antiquity, where the idea of the unity of the beautiful and the moral prevailed, such an attitude was not surprising.
+In antiquity, where the idea of the unity of the beautiful and the moral prevailed, such an attitude was not surprising.
 The situation was exacerbated by the presence of Claudius's older brother, the stately and talented Germanicus, against whom he hopelessly lost.
 In short, the child's childhood was terrible.

 After Augustus's death in 14 AD, power passed to Tiberius.
-Towards the end of his reign, he established a regime of terror against the aristocracy.
-Claudius survived these "purges" unscathed – his reputation as a simpleton saved him, as the emperor simply did not see even a potential threat in him.
+Toward the end of his reign, he established a regime of terror against the aristocracy.
+Claudius survived these “purges” unscathed – his reputation as a simpleton saved him, as the emperor simply did not see even a potential threat in him.

 Emerging from the shadow of the curtain in Caligula's palace, Claudius finally stepped out of the shadow of his family.